ejgallego/coq-lsp/README.md

 as a framework for interface experimentation.

 **Warning**: This project is at a _early_ stage, and it has **known bugs**, see the issue tracker for more information.
-Use at your own risk.

-Moreover, we expect the code to evolve significantly, contributions are very welcome, but please **first coordinate** with the dev team before writing any code.
+Contributions are very welcome, but please **first coordinate** with the dev team in Zulip before writing any code, as the code evolves pretty quickly.

 ## Development Channel